Sunnynook Large Munsterlanders

 Sunnynook's Fergus, was born on 8 July 2017, part of Sunnynook’s 31st litter.
 This I2 litter is also Fergus’ first.

 Fergus hunts upland birds and waterfowl, including hunts over decoys.
-Similar to Gannet, Fergus loves the water.
+Fergus loves the water.
 Fergus will break ice to enter water, so much so that for the sake of his own health he’s not allowed prolonged exposure to ice cold water and is dried and looked after once soaking wet on very cold days.
 Fergus’ medium length but very dense coat helps protect him in water and brush.

 Photo by Patricia Oderkirk